zonafets/NTE/README.md

 ```

 ## Performance
-**Difficult to think of performance in a variable context** where the client can be more powerfull than server or the connections can be slow or too much number.
+**Difficult to think of performance in a variable context** where the client can be more powerfull than server or the connections can be slow or too much.

 The server can do more to make the client faster.
 But this grows traffic.
 And today's optimized browser can create DOM elements faster than yesterday.
-So as as ORM is simpler than SQL and more similar to older DBF, it is slower than SQL because wraps it.
-But SQL is slower than DBF (we see compilation of SELECT x+y for the first time only in the 2018) but was considered simpler than DBF.
-Anyway noSQL borns because speed depend on how data is joined and not how stored.
-But even the distribution/replication/caching of data increase the traffic outside and inside. **Is it the uncertainty principle of Heisemberg?**
+But today binary DOM can be transmitted faster.
+So as ORM is simpler than SQL even if more similar to older DBF, it is slower than SQL because wraps it.
+But SQL is slower than DBF (we see compilation of SELECT x+y for the first time only in the 2018).
+Anyway noSQL borns because speed depend on how data is joined and not how is stored.
+But, again, even the distribution/replication/caching of data increase the traffic outside and inside. **Is it the uncertainty principle of Heisemberg?**

-Certainly being able to distribute and simplify if part of the surrender can be the responsibility of the client or server, is useful.
+Certainly being able to distribute is useful.
+I've seen this 1st time in the 1997 between Oracle and Personal Oracle.

-** And we can not know if webASM or binaryDOM will become more and more necessary** and up-to-date.
-The performance superiority of simplified VMs has already been demonstrated, even though they are emulated by Javascript VM, potentially accelerated by specific binary code (Emscripten).

-Unless you use getter and setter or Observables as in Knockout, it will be heavy to identify the state change of an array and update the elements accordingly.
-**For now the hypothetical solution is to precode the actions.**
+** And what about webASM?**.
+The performance superiority of simplified VMs has already been demonstrated with Emscripten.
+A simulated VM under js VM is faster and produces less bugs than javascript code.

+The last is amazin and terrificant at same time.

 ### Common Element Definition
 Looking at https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox, I try to define a base structure that act as base template to model the code to generate.